hyrious/marshal/README.md

 like an object is ignored.
 However, it is still possible to keep these keys using `Map` or wrapper classes, see [options.hash](./docs/api.md#optionshash-map--wrap).

+#### Instance Variables

+This library decodes instance variables (often `@a = 1`) as object props.
+It is guaranteed that you can retrieve these properties using `Object.getOwnPropertySymbols()`.
+It is possible to convert these symbols to strings, see [options.ivarToString](./docs/api.md#optionsivartostring-true--string).

 ### [API Reference](./docs/api.md)

 ### [FAQ](./docs/faq.md)